8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] how do csis go to customers
 - [x] need to redo scrapers
 - [ ] look at the whole process of changing a deal, from the manager to the unit file
+- [ ] when making free for all users, have a way for sales managers to join and see their teams stats, when sales people sign up they will have to assign themselves a dealer
+- [ ] show sales funnel percentages appts to quotes to sales converted

 - [x] -------- ACCESSORIES --------
 - [x] need to auto inventory order to inventory page so you know what to order due to min levels compared to in stock